dragon-foobar/dragon-foobar.github.io/_posts/2020-02-28-sample-markdown.md

   Governments then respond with more spending, causing further inflation.
-Even from the perspective of Keynesian economics, this spending won\'t have a 1:1 impact on aggregate demand, thus increasing inflation.
-Therefore, it\'s like a snake eating its own tail: more spending drives up inflation, leaving poorer people further behind, which necessitates more spending.
+Even from the perspective of Keynesian economics, this spending won't have a 1:1 impact on aggregate demand, thus increasing inflation.
+Therefore, it's like a snake eating its own tail: more spending drives up inflation, leaving poorer people further behind, which necessitates more spending.
 This is how governments tend to expand.

-  Another point I\'d like the reader to explore with their normie is to challenge the necessity of inflation.
-In my university studies, I was taught that the target inflation rate is set at 2-3%, considered a
+  Another point I'd like the reader to explore with their normie is to challenge the necessity of inflation.
+In my university studies, I was taught that the target inflation rate is set at 2-3%, considered a 'Goldilocks' scenario.
-  \'Goldilocks\' scenario.
 However, a glaring question arises: why?
 Why does an economy require a consistent 2% inflation rate?
 Why not 4% or 5%?
-The Reserve Bank of Australia (RBA) sets the inflation target between 2-3% with the goal of \"achieving price stability, full employment, and prosperity for the Australian people.\" This answer strikes me as absurd, and I prefer to break down the response into three subparts.
+The Reserve Bank of Australia (RBA) sets the inflation target between 2-3% with the goal of "achieving price stability, full employment, and prosperity for the Australian people."
+This answer strikes me as absurd, and I prefer to break down the response into three subparts.

-  Firstly, if stability means staying the same, wouldn\'t a better target rate be 0%?
-After all, that\'s the only way prices would genuinely remain stable, right?
+  Firstly, if stability means staying the same, wouldn't a better target rate be 0%?
+After all, that's the only way prices would genuinely remain stable, right?
 Imagine how much simpler and less stressful daily life would be if you could guarantee that prices for supermarket goods, insurance, or overseas travel would remain constant year after year.
-Furthermore, you wouldn\'t need to become an investment expert just to preserve the money you\'ve already earned, because no bank would offer a savings rate higher than inflation.
-If it\'s my money, why can\'t I retain its value?
+Furthermore, you wouldn't need to become an investment expert just to preserve the money you've already earned, because no bank would offer a savings rate higher than inflation.
+If it's my money, why can't I retain its value?

   Secondly, the answer to the aforementioned question is that without inflation, our economy would implode.
 This is not an exaggeration.
   Since our economy is based on credit to fund a large majority of transactions, central bankers have no choice but to be married to inflation.
-To illustrate a fundamental debt concept, consider this: I borrow \$100 from you today and agree to repay you in a year\'s time.
+To illustrate a fundamental debt concept, consider this: I borrow $100 from you today and agree to repay you in a year's time.
   Since I repay you in nominal terms, like all debt contracts, with a 10% inflation rate, the \$100 I borrowed from you a year ago is effectively worth \$90 when I make the payment.
 As you can see, this